indra-dxprt/Bookstore_Mini_Project/README.md

    - User can unpublish only their own book
    - User named **_Darth Vader_** can not publish his work on book by **Wookie Books**
  * Implementation of API tests for all endpoints

+ ## Steps to run:
+ * Change in the application.yml(username and password for the db connection) to point out the correct database
+ * Create table in the Database or run the appdata.sql to create and insert user credentials into the database
+ * Run the application BooksApplication.kt
+ * Run the tests in postman
+ * Run The bookserviceTest and userserviceTest for testing the service